Leong Sin Nam: Rendering assistance to the Chinese government in China

-When the Republic of China was founded in 1912, Dr. Sun was elected as the first "Provisional President" by the provisional Senate ending imperial rule in China.
-Dr. Sun soon resigned from the office in favour of Yuan Shi Kai, commander of the Beiyang Army of northern China, who formerly assumed the office of President of the Chinese Republic and became its first President.
+When the Republic of China was founded in 1912, Sun was elected as the first "Provisional President" by the provisional Senate ending imperial rule in China.
+Sun soon resigned from the office in favour of Yuan Shikai, commander of the Beiyang Army of northern China, who formerly assumed the office of President of the Chinese Republic and became its first President.
 Yuan soon asserted his presidential powers, abolished the National Assembly and later proclaimed himself the emperor of China in 1915 in a largely unpopular move and was later forced to retract his declaration shortly before his death in 1916.
 The Kuomintang was outlawed in China in 1914 and was known as the Chinese Revolutionary Party.
-The Ipoh Branch of the Chinese Revolutionary Party raised a good sum of money to support Dr. Sun against his arch rival Yuan.
+The Ipoh Branch of the Chinese Revolutionary Party raised a good sum of money to support Sun against his arch rival Yuan.

 Following Yuan's death China fragmented into warlordism.
-Dr. Sun, forced into exile earlier, returned to China in 1917 to advocate unification.
+Sun, forced into exile earlier, returned to China in 1917 to advocate unification.
 He re-established the KMT in October 1919.
 He started a self-proclaimed military government in Guanzhou, southern China in 1921 and was elected as president and generalissimo.
 He established the Whampoa Military Academy with Chiang Kai-shek as the commandant in preparation for the Northern Expedition.
-The Communist Party of China was founded in July 1921.
+The Chinese Communist Party was founded in July 1921.

-Leong Sin Nam lent support to Dr. Sun's efforts to reunify China.
+Leong Sin Nam lent support to Sun's efforts to reunify China.
 The warlord period ended in 1928 when the Northern Expedition succeeded in conquering northern China.
 The KMT organised the expedition with assistance from the Chinese communist.
-For his support, Leong Sin Nam was presented with a signed congratulatory photo message and a Certificate of Honour by Dr. Sun.
-When Dr. Sun died in 1925 Leong Sin Nam supported his successor generalissimo Chiang Kai-shek.
+For his support, Leong Sin Nam was presented with a signed congratulatory photo message and a Certificate of Honour by Sun.
+When Sun died in 1925 Leong Sin Nam supported his successor generalissimo Chiang Kai-shek.
 When Chiang became the leader of the KMT, he dismissed the communist and formed the Nationalist Government in Nanjing in 1927.

 Leong Sin Nam's political affiliation and fame as a prominent miner reached China.
 The Government officials of Yunnan Province, China invited him to demonstrate and instruct the Chinese miners how to use the modern mining methods adopted in Malaya.
 The Governor in appreciation decorated him and appointed him Warden of Mines for Yunnan Province.
 The chief tin producing centre in China was the Kochu district in Southern Yunnan where cassiterite was obtained from deposits and rock ores.
-Tin was also produced in Kwangsi, Kiansi, Kwantung and Hunan.
+Tin was also produced in Guangxi, Jiangxi, Guangdong and Hunan.